CV | Website | Email

 International Relations, International Political Economy, African Politics, Global Governance, Regionalism and Regionalization, Conflict and Cooperation in Natural Resource Sectors, Non-State Armed Groups, Post-Conflict Reconstruction and Transitional Justice.

 Dr. J. Andrew Grant is an Associate Professor in the Department of Political Studies at Queen’s University.
 In 2009, Dr. Grant received an Early Researcher Award from the Government of Ontario's Ministry of Research and Innovation.
 The award enables Dr. Grant to serve as the Principal Investigator of a research project that examines governance in mining.
 During the 2005-2006 academic year, he was a Social Sciences and Humanities Research Council of Canada Postdoctoral Fellow with the Center for International and Comparative Studies at Northwestern University.
 From April to June 2003, he was an intern at the Campaign for Good Governance in Freetown, Sierra Leone.
 Dr. Grant is editor of Darfur: Reflections on the Crisis and the Responses (QCIR / QCIDP 2009) and co-editor of The New Regionalism in Africa (with F. Söderbaum, Ashgate 2003), The Research Companion to Regionalisms (with T.M.
 Shaw and S. Cornelissen, Ashgate 2011), and New Approaches to the Governance of Natural Resources: Insights from Africa (with W.R.N.
 Compaoré and M.I.
-Mitchell, Palgrave 2013).
+Mitchell, Palgrave 2014).
 His recent publications focus on conflict diamonds and the Kimberley Process, non-state armed groups and regional security, post-conflict reconstruction in fragile states, and governance issues relating to natural resources.
 He has conducted field research in Sierra Leone, Ghana, Botswana, Namibia, and South Africa.
-Dr. Grant is a Senior Fellow with the Queen’s Centre for International and Defence Policy, a Faculty Associate with the Queen’s Southern African Research Centre, a Research Fellow with the Centre for Foreign Policy Studies at Dalhousie University, the Secretary-Treasurer of the International Studies Association - Canada region, and the Chair of the International Political Science Association Research Committee #40 (New World Orders).
+Dr. Grant is a Senior Fellow with the Queen’s Centre for International and Defence Policy, a Faculty Associate with the Queen’s Southern African Research Centre, and a Research Fellow with the Centre for Foreign Policy Studies at Dalhousie University.
+He serves on the Executive Councils of the International Political Science Association Research Committee #40 (New World Orders) and International Studies Association - Canada, and the Editorial Board of the Journal of Regional Security.
 Dr. Grant has also advised Canadian, American, British, and German policy-makers on topics ranging from the Kimberley Process and conflict diamonds to humanitarian responses and international engagement in fragile states to the politics of identity formation among non-state armed groups in Africa.

 “From Carats to Karats: Explaining the Shift from Diamond to Gold Mining by Artisanal Miners in Ghana” (with F.K.
 Nyame).
 Journal of Cleaner Production 29 (July), 2012, 163-172.